python/mypy/docs/source/cheat_sheet_py3.rst

 .. code-block:: python

-   from typing import Callable, Iterable, Union, Optional, List
+   from typing import Callable, Iterable, Union, Optional, List, Generator, Any import asyncio

    # This is how you annotate a function definition.
    def stringify(num: int) -> str: